espnet/espnet/doc/espnet2_format_wav_scp.md

 ## The audio file formats supported in ESPnet2

-ESPnet adopts [python soundifile](https://github.com/bastibe/python-soundfile) for IN/OUT data loading, and, thus the supported audio codec depend on [libsndfile](http://www.mega-nerd.com/libsndfile/).
+ESPnet adopts [python soundifile](https://github.com/bastibe/python-soundfile) for IN/OUT data loading, and, thus the supported audio codecs depend on [libsndfile](http://www.mega-nerd.com/libsndfile/).

 You can check the supported audio codecs of `soundfile` with the following command: